-There’s a popular seven-mile trail in Incline Village, Nevada known as the Incline Flume Trail, which runs from Mt.
+There is a popular seven-mile trail in Incline Village, Nevada known as the Incline Flume Trail, which runs from the Mt.
 Rose Highway to Tunnel Creek.
-A portion of this trail has been under private ownership until recently, when Cheryl and David Duffield donated 18.6 acres to the Nevada Land Trust.
-The generous donation allows the Nevada Land Trust to move the property into public ownership over the next two years – something Incline Village residents have been hoping for for years.
-By 2018 at the earliest, the Nevada Land Trust will have realigned and restored the Incline Flume Trail section to better protect the historic area and natural environment to prepare for public use.
-Ultimately the property will be transferred to the U.S. Forest Service.
-Friends of Incline Trails will be focused on trail-widening, erosion control, minor trail reconstruction, and installation of educational and way-finding signs.
-Also nearby is the historic Bull Wheel structure, which was used from 1880-1894 to bring lumber over the mountains, and other historic relics.
-The site also contains the Incline Tramway (namesake of Incline Village) and a V-Flume.
-Nevada Land Trust is proud to work on such an important piece of property that will ultimately propel Incline Village recreation forward.
+A portion of this trail was under private ownership until 2015, when Cheryl and David Duffield donated 18.6 acres to the Nevada Land Trust.
+This generous donation allowed Nevada Land Trust to move the property into public ownership, which was realized in 2021 – something Incline Village residents had long been hoping for.
+By completing the transfer of the property to the U.S. Forest Service, Nevada Land Trust has realigned and restored the Incline Flume Trail section to better protect the historic area and natural environment in preparation for public use.
+Working with project partner Friends of Incline Trails, we focused on trail-widening, erosion control, minor trail reconstruction, and installation of educational and way-finding signs.
+Also nearby is the historic Bull Wheel structure, which was used from 1880-1894 to bring lumber over the mountains, and other historic relics such as the Incline Tramway (namesake of Incline Village) and a V-Flume.
+Nevada Land Trust is proud to work on such an important piece of property that will add to Incline Village’s recreation options.

 Nevada Land Trust believes the Bull Wheel parcel has value for conservation, education and recreation purposes, and that it provides a significant public benefit.

 Recreation of the Mind and Body: